nardan8/Getting-and-Cleaning-Data-Course-Project/README.md

 My course project

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
-To achieve this used [Human Activity Recognition Using Smartphones Data Set] (#Human-Activity-Recognition-Using-Smartphones-Data-Set)
+To achieve this used [Human] (#Human-Activity-Recognition-Using-Smartphones-Data-Set)